bunto/bunto/site/_docs/plugins.md

 - [pluralize](https://github.com/bdesham/pluralize): Easily combine a number and a word into a grammatically-correct amount like “1 minute” or “2 minute**s**”.
 - [reading_time](https://github.com/bdesham/reading_time): Count words and estimate reading time for a piece of text, ignoring HTML elements that are unlikely to contain running text.
 - [Table of Content Generator](https://github.com/dafi/bunto-toc-generator): Generate the HTML code containing a table of content (TOC), the TOC can be customized in many way, for example you can decide which pages can be without TOC.
+- [bunto-toc](https://github.com/toshimaru/bunto-toc): A liquid filter plugin for Bunto which generates a table of contents.
 - [bunto-humanize](https://github.com/23maverick23/bunto-humanize): This is a port of the Django app humanize which adds a "human touch" to data.
 Each method represents a Fluid type filter that can be used in your Bunto site templates.
 Given that Bunto produces static sites, some of the original methods do not make logical sense to port (e.g. naturaltime).
 - [Bunto-Ordinal](https://github.com/PatrickC8t/Bunto-Ordinal): Bunto liquid filter to output a date ordinal such as "st", "nd", "rd", or "th".
 - [Deprecated articles keeper](https://github.com/kzykbys/BuntoPlugins) by [Kazuya Kobayashi](http://blog.kazuya.co/): A simple Bunto filter which monitor how old an article is.